danking/dot-emacs/README.md

 "project".

 - `C-c p h` performs a fuzzy-search for files in this project.
-- `C-c p r` performs a `ripgrep` search over all files in this project.
+- `C-c p s r` performs a `ripgrep` search over all files in this project.

 ### Python
 When editing Python, there are three important Emacs packages: `elpy`, `flycheck`, and `pyvenv`.